FaVIQ: FAct Verification from Information-seeking Questions: Experiments

 \subsubsection{Models}

 As in Section~\ref{sec:exp-baseline}, all models are based on BART which is given a concatenation of the claim and the evidence text and is trained to generate either \true\ or \false.
 For \snopes, the evidence text is given in the original data.
-For \scifact, the evidence text is retrieved by TF-IDF over the corpus of abstracts from scientific papers, provided in the original data.\footnote{We have also tried using DPR but found it poorly generalize and does not give a meaningful result.}
+For \scifact, the evidence text is retrieved by TF-IDF over the corpus of abstracts from scientific papers, provided in the original data.
+We use TF-IDF over DPR because we found DPR works poorly when the training data is very small.

 We consider two settings.
 In the first setting, we assume the target training data is unavailable and compare the model trained on \fever\ and \dataname\ in a zero-shot setup.
 In the second setting, we allow training on the target data and compare the model trained on the target data only and the model with the transfer learning---pretrained on either \fever\ or \dataname\ and finetuned on the target data.